SAKryukov/generic-state-machine/docs/index.md

 #### TransitionSignal

-The method `TransitionSignal` looks for both *state-transition function* using the combination of `input` and [`CurrentState`](#heading-currentstate).
+The method `TransitionSignal` looks at the *state-transition function* using the combination of `input` and [`CurrentState`](#heading-currentstate).
 If possible, it performs the transition to the state according to the state-transition function, otherwise, it reports the issues.

 ~~~{lang=C#}